Morpheme Guggul (Commiphora Mukul)

-Morpheme Guggul is a wonderful herbal remedy for a number of conditions such as obesity, impotency, atheroscelrosis, cholesterol and many more.
+Guggul is also known as Commiphora Mukul and is a wonderful herbal product recommended in Ayurveda.
 An elevated level of blood cholesterol is the main reason for cardiovascular diseases.
-In Ayurveda, the traditional Indian medicine, Guggul is used to improve the serum-lipid profile.
-Commiphora mukul or Guggul supplements are quite effective in naturally regulating the cholesterol level.
+In Ayurveda, the traditional Indian medicine, Guggul is known to manage the serum-lipid profile.

 How to use